 Because Ragdoll cats are non-aggressive and may not even defend themselves if attacked, they should be kept as indoor cats only.
 They do like screened porches or large screened windows, however, where they can enjoy fresh air and sunshine without being exposed to danger from cars, theft, aggressive cats or humans , other animals, or disease.
 Some Ragdoll owners train their cats to walk on a leash (with a cat harness), although this may still expose your Ragdoll to diseases carried by free-roaming cats.

-Your Ragdoll should be fed a high-quality ("premium") dry food, with wet food each day for kittens, and should have access to fresh water at all times.
+Your Ragdoll should be fed a high-quality ("premium") dry food, with wet food each day (or exclusively wet food), and should have access to fresh water at all times.
 We recommend a balanced real-meat or no-grain diet, as this is the optimal diet for cats.
 A cat water fountain is recommended to encourage adequate hydration.

 Most importantly, Ragdoll cats need love and affection!
 If you will be working long hours away from home, you may want to consider providing a "friend" to keep your Ragdoll company while you are gone...another Ragdoll is best (it has been said, "Ragdolls are addictive; you can't stop with just one!"), although Ragdolls usually adapt well to living with another breed of cat, or even with a dog.